tadikondaharshitha14-ops/2601050097_MTech_CTP_Practical1/CO1/CarParking/README.md

 **4. Algorithm**

-Start.
+1.Start.

-Set the total number of parking slots to 100.
+2.Set the total number of parking slots to 100.

-Create an empty dictionary to store vehicle and parking slot details.
+3.Create an empty dictionary to store vehicle and parking slot details.

-Display the parking system menu.
+4.Display the parking system menu.

 **Read the user's choice.**